Free Consultation / 24 Hours a Day - (614) 500-3836

 Charged with Marijuana Possession in Ohio?
 Call LHA for a Free Consultation: (614) 500-3836.

 Ohio voters decisively passed Issue 2 on November 7, 2023, legalizing adult-use cannabis.
 This monumental shift in Ohio’s marijuana policy aligns the state with the national trend of cannabis reform.
 However, it’s crucial to recognize that the legalization of recreational marijuana in Ohio does not apply retroactively, meaning prior convictions won’t be automatically expunged.
-Further, driving under the influence remains illegal, and the full extent of law enforcement’s authority under the new law is yet to be determined.
+Further, driving under the influence of marijuana remains illegal, and the full extent of law enforcement’s authority under the new law is yet to be determined.

-Issue 2 & Marijuana Legalization in Ohio
+Marijuana Legalization in Ohio

 Issue 2 permits adults aged 21 and over to possess up to 2.5 ounces of marijuana and cultivate up to 6 plants individually or 12 per household.
 Commercial cannabis sale is authorized, but local jurisdictions can restrict it, and tax revenue will fund various community initiatives.
 While recreational use is legal, employers can enforce drug-free workplace policies, and federal employees must adhere to federal standards.